SELENIUM Overview Information

 - Diabetes.
 Some research shows that people with low selenium levels have a higher chance of developing type 2 diabetes.
 However, other research shows that people who have high levels of selenium also have an increased risk of type 2 diabetes.
 Additionally, the most reliable research shows that people who take 200 mcg of selenium daily for about 7.7 years have an increased chance of developing type 2 diabetes.

-- Hepatitis.
-Research shows that taking 200 mcg of selenium along with vitamin C and vitamin E for 6 months does not improve liver function or virus levels in people with hepatitis C.
+- Hepatitis C. Research shows that taking 200 mcg of selenium along with vitamin C and vitamin E for 6 months does not improve liver function or virus levels in people with hepatitis C.

 - Infertility.
 Research suggests that taking 100-200 mcg of selenium daily, alone or together with vitamin A, vitamin C, and vitamin E, for 3-4 months, does not improve sperm function in infertile men.